 The VPN is still new, so there aren’t many supported devices yet.
-According to its website, Mozilla VPN is available on Windows, Android, and iOS devices for the time being.
-They’re planning on supporting the likes of Mac and Linux in the near future.
+According to its website, Mozilla VPN is available on Windows, Android, Mac, Linux, and iOS devices.

 The apps aren’t that hard to navigate.
 In fact, they were very simple, making Mozilla VPN a user-friendly interface that anyone can operate, even those with no technical background.

 We always prefer mobile apps over desktop ones due to their simplicity.
 The first app we tried for Mozilla VPN was the Android one, but it sure took a lot of time to get it.

 At first, we went to the website in order to subscribe, and we did.
 However, the app was nowhere to be found since we’re located outside the supported regions.